 Human ANA Hep screen ELISA kit intended for determining in vitro quantitative amounts of IgG autoantibodies to anti-nuclear antigens (antinuclear antibodies, ANA Hep) in human plasma and serum.
 This screening assay has a minimum analytical sensitivity limit of diagn.
 98.9%.

 A mixture of purified antigens SS-A-52 (Ro-52), SS-A-60 (Ro-60), SS-B (La), RNP/Sm, RNP-70, RNP-A, RNP-C, Sm-BB, Sm-D, Sm-E, Sm-F, Sm-G, Scl -70, Jo-1, dsDNA, ssDNA, polynucleosomes, mononucleosomes, histone complex, histone H1, histone H2A, histone H2B, histone 3, histone H4, Pm-Scl-100 and centromere B is coated on to microwells.

-Antinuclear antibodies (ANA) which are also referred to as antinuclear factor (ANF) are essentially autoantibodies that have the ability to bind to specific contents of the cell nucleus.
-There are many subtypes of ANAs and each of these can bind a different proteins or protein complexes within the nucleus.
+Antinuclear antibodies (ANA) which are also referred to as antinuclear factor (ANF) are essentially autoantibodies that can bind to specific contents of the cell nucleus.
+ANAs are made of many different subtypes, each subtype can bind a specific protein complex that is present within the nucleus.
 Some of the common examples of the different subgroups include anti-Ro, anti-La, anti-Sm, anti-nRNP, anti-Scl-70, anti-dsDNA, anti-histone, anti-centromere and anti-sp100 antibodies.
-ANAs are found in many disorders such as rheumatoid arthritis, psoriatic arthritis, juvenile idiopathic arthritis, scleroderma, primary biliary cirrhosis, multiple sclerosis, autoimmune hepatitis, dermatomyositis, Sjögren’s syndrome, thyroid disease, drug induced lupus, systemic lupus erythematosus, discoid lupus, idiopathic thrombocytopaenic purpura, cancer and infection.
-They can also be present in some healthy individuals.